well-typed/hs-bindgen/manual/LowLevel/Usage/04-Includes.md

 These options can be passed multiple times, and the directories are added to the C include search paths in the same order.

-The following are used to disable default include directories:
+The following options are used to disable default include directories:

 * `-nostdinc` disables the default include directories (both the standard system directories and the compiler builtin directories).